-Policy SS/5: Waterbeach New Town
+Policy SS/6: Waterbeach New Town

-- A new town of 8,000 to 9,000 dwellings and associated uses is proposed on the former Waterbeach Barracks and land to the east and north as shown on the Policies Map.
-The final number of dwellings will be determined in an Area Action Plan (AAP) having regard to: - a.
-The location and distribution of development in the town; and - b.
-The land outside the town necessary to maintain an appropriate setting for Denny Abbey listed building and scheduled monument. - 2.
-The new town will be developed to high standards of design and layout which draw on its Fen edge location.
-The new town will be kept separate from Waterbeach village by an extension to the Cambridge Green Belt. - 3.
-It will be developed to maintain the identity of Waterbeach as a village close to but separate from the new town.
-Appropriate integration to be secured by the provision of suitable links to enable the residents of Waterbeach village to have convenient access to the services and facilities in the new town without providing opportunities for direct road access from the wider new town to Waterbeach other than by public transport, cycle and foot. - 4.
+- 1. A new town of approximately 8,000 to 9,000 dwellings and associated uses is proposed on the former Waterbeach Barracks and land to the east and north as shown on the Policies Map.
+A Supplementary Planning Document (SPD) will be prepared for the new town as addressed at subsection 17 of this policy.
+The final number of dwellings will be determined through a design-led approach and spatial framework diagram included in the SPD having regard to: - a.
+The quantum, location and distribution of development in the town; and - b.
+Maintaining an appropriate setting for Denny Abbey listed building and scheduled monument. - 2.
+The new town will be a sustainable and vibrant new community that is inclusive and diverse with its own distinctive local identity which is founded on best practice urban design principles, drawing on the traditions of fen-edge market towns, which encourages the high quality traditions and innovation that are characteristic of the Cambridge Sub-Region.

+- 3. It will be developed to maintain the identity of Waterbeach as a village close to the new town.
+Appropriate integration should be secured by the provision of suitable links to enable the residents of Waterbeach village to have convenient access to the services and facilities in the new town but with limited and controlled opportunities for direct road access from the wider new town to Waterbeach with emphasis on connections by public transport, cycle and on foot. - 4.
 It will deliver an example of excellence in sustainable development and healthier living, which will make a significant contribution to the long term development needs of the Cambridge area.
-It will deliver high quality public transport links to Cambridge, including a new railway station, to enable a high modal share of travel by means other than the car. - 5.
-No more than 1,400 dwellings will be completed by 2031, except as may be agreed by the Local Planning Authority to be necessary to maintain a 5 year supply of deliverable housing sites. - 6.
-An AAP will be prepared for the area shown on the Policies Map.
-The AAP will establish a policy framework for the site, and will address issues and requirements including:
+It will deliver high quality public transport links to Cambridge, including a relocated railway station, to enable a high modal share of travel by means other than the car.